pmizel/DevMentor.Context.FileContext/README.md

 FileContext is a data access layer (DAL) Framework for rapid data driven application development (RDDAD).

+###benefits
+  > don't need a database
+  > provide your data in version-control
+  > fast synchronisation between environments (test -> dev)
+  > all serializable .NET types are allowed (DateTime.Min, TimeSpan > 24h,...)
+  > all linq query with own-methods as FilterExpression are allowed
+  > fast migration to Entity-Framework 6.*

+###Todo: in two steps to FileContext
 modify EntityFramework DbContext to FileContext

-###Todo: in two steps to FileContext
   >1.
 Replace DbContext to FileContext
   >2.
 Replace DbSet to FileSet